Damiry0/PAMSI/readme.md

 ## Project 3

 The last project involved creating a simple game to which we had to implement a artificial inteligence.
 I decided to create a tic tac toe game with MinMax Algorithm with Alpha-Beta prunings.
-Thanks to efficient implementation bot was able to handle boards up to 10x10 with never losing to human player and taking initiative when it spotted a mistake of player making it the toughests enemy to play against.
-Below you can see results of my work:

-TODO
+Program is available [HERE](https://github.com/Damiry0/TicTacToe).

 ### Built With
 As the objective of the course was to learn the patterns behind commonly used I used low-level programming that allows me to manually take care of all the operations.
 It was supported with Qt that allowed me to create window type application for better visual experience.